bkrug/TI-string-buffer/README.md

 VAR.TXT - Contains memory addresses that are to contain values that could change.

-TESTUTIL.TXT is utility code that the unit tests need.
+TESTFRAM.TXT is utility code that the unit tests need.

 LOADTSTS.TXT contains a script to load an run an aribtraty list of object code files.